henriqueaanjos/gridnd/Readme.md

 </h1>

 <h3 align="center">
-  Uma biblioteca para React que facilita a criação de grids interativos com widgets.
+  A library for React that simplifies the creation of interactive grids with widgets.
 </h3>

 ---